harshitha123kanikanti/LessonThree/README.md

 # LessonThree
-This is my portfolio website which I have created using HTML and CSS
+This contains portfolio website which I have created using HTML and CSS